drBenway/pixi-vn-wiki/start/versus-renpy.md

 **Project size:**

-* The entire UI of Ren'py is based on "physical images" and this makes the size of the project very large.
+* The entire UI of Ren'Py is based on "physical images" and this makes the size of the project very large.
 * Since Pixi’VN is a library it does not determine the size of the project, but if you use [vite](https://vitejs.dev/) or other tools, the size of the project will be very light.

 ## Distribution on multiple devices